-Mega Engineering Vehicle have developed Yacht Design, Mega’s Yacht Design with the most advance technology in the world!
+Mega Engineering Vehicle has developed Yacht Design, Mega’s Yacht Design with the most advance technology in the world!

 These yachts are generally make 25 meters (82 ft) or longer, although the largest sailing yacht available for charter is 90 meters (295 ft).